 Epoxy is more readily available and far more versatile.
 It can easily be found locally, which saves you money if you want to do the work yourself.
 Epoxy garage floors typically cost between $3 and $7 per square foot.
 However, some products cost up to $12 per square foot if they are professional/industrial-grade.

-Polyurea Vs Epoxy: Maintenance/Longevity
+Polyurea Vs. Epoxy: Maintenance/Longevity

 Keep in mind, though, that polyurea is slippery when wet (and that can be problematic in many garages.)
 If you are applying it to an area that’s often wet, you’ll want to use a higher-quality product that’s more slip-resistant.

 As for longevity, most people don’t want to have to replace these floors any time soon.
-The removal and replacement is time-consuming, hard physical work, and costly.
+The removal and replacement are time-consuming, hard physical work, and costly.
 Choosing the right product can help minimize this risk.

 Most epoxy coatings will give you about 5 years of protection before they begin to deteriorate.
 In busier garages with more heavy use, it could happen sooner than that.
 You will get much longer out of polyurea, even up to 15 years, with most products lasting at least 10.

 UV exposure can be problematic for some types of epoxy floors.
 It can turn yellow and become less durable when there is constant sunlight.
 That is not the same with polyurethane, which isn’t impacted in performance from sunlight exposure, though you will need a topcoat if you are placing this in a fully sun-exposed area.
+Polyurea is more UV resistant, making it the ideal option for outdoor use.

-Polyurea Vs Epoxy: Which One Is Best Then?
+Polyurea Vs. Epoxy: Which Is The Best Garage Floor Coating?